Abdullah Azzam Brigades offers condolences for top Salafi leaders killed in Gaza

 In July, the MSC released a 38-minute-long video in which it said that the June attack was "a gift to our brothers in Qaedat al Jihad and Sheikh Zawahiri" and retaliation for the death of Osama bin Laden.
 On Oct.
 22, the MSC released a 32-minute-long video detailing some of its rocket attacks against Israel and threatening to "fight you [Israel] as long as we hold...weapons in our hands."

 The Israel Defense Forces has recently increased its targeting of MSC members.
 On Oct.
-7, the IDF killed Tala'at Halil Muhammad Jarbi, a "global jihad operative," and Abdullah Muhammad Hassan Maqawai, a member of the MSC.
-Maqawai was likely a former member of Palestinian Islamic Jihad.
+7, the IDF targeted Tala'at Halil Muhammad Jarbi, a "global jihad operative," and Abdullah Muhammad Hassan Maqawai, a member of the MSC.
+Maqawai, likely a former member of Palestinian Islamic Jihad, died of his wounds.
 On Oct.
 13, Israel killed Abu al Walid al Maqdisi, the former emir of the Tawhid and Jihad Group in Jerusalem, and Ashraf al Sabah, the former emir of Ansar al Sunnah, in an airstrike.
 The two men were said to be leaders of the MSC.

 Abu al Walid al Maqdisi